-The Socorro County Commissioners are trying to reallocate some of the county’s American Rescue Plan funds to offer county employees incentive pay for working during the pandemic, following the lead of the Socorro School Board and Socorro’s City Council.
+The Socorro County Commissioners are trying to reallocate some of the county’s American Rescue Plan funds to offer county employees additional pay for working during the pandemic, following the lead of the Socorro School Board and Socorro’s City Council.

 The county commissioners had already allocated all of the $1.6 million the county received in the first half of ARP funds.
 The county will receive a total of $3.2 million.
 The second half should come in spring 2022.
 The federal funds are meant to help the community recover from COVID-19 and can be spent on a wide range of things.
 The commissioners have allocated ARP funds for everything from cybersecurity to road projects to the county vaccine raffle.

-However, last week the commissioners discussed reallocating some of that $1.6 million to employee incentive pay, to recognize county employees for working through the pandemic.
-Both the City of Socorro and the Socorro School Board have allocated significant ARP funds to employee incentive pay, which the commission initially declined to do.
+However, last week the commissioners discussed reallocating some of that $1.6 million to employee pay, to recognize county employees for working through the pandemic.
+Both the City of Socorro and the Socorro School Board have allocated significant ARP funds to employee pay, which the commission initially declined to do.

 Commissioner Manuel Anaya said that after having conversations with other commissioners around the state, he realized that Socorro County has allocated far more funds than most counties to directly assist local businesses.
-Anaya said he believed that to “make it right” the commission should try to dedicate $500,000 towards employee incentive pay, the same amount that has been allocated for grants to assist local businesses.
+Anaya said he believed that to “make it right” the commission should try to dedicate $500,000 towards additional employee pay, the same amount that has been allocated for grants to assist local businesses.

 One of the commissioners, Glen Duggins, benefited from the local business grants himself.
 Duggins owns a farm with his son, Cinco Estrella Chile-Five Star Chile, which received a $50,000 grant.
 The commissioners do not determine which businesses receive the grants.
 A separate committee vets grant applicants.
 The commissioners did decide how much money to allocate to business grants, and Duggins was a strong supporter of putting money toward helping local businesses recover from the pandemic.